qooxdoo/qxl.dialog/README.md

 Once the message `Web server started` ... appears, open a new terminal and start the tests with `npm test`.
 Once the tests have succeeded, you can kill the server process in the first tab.

+## Migrating from cboulanger/qx-contrib-Dialog

+To migrate code that has used the cboulanger/qx-contrib-Dialog package, you need to do the following steps:

+- `qx pkg remove cboulanger/qx-contrib-Dialog`
+- `qx pkg install qooxdoo/qxl.dialog`
+- search and replace `dialog.` with `qxl.dialog.` and `dialog/` with `qxl/dialog` (check each search/replace manually to avoid false positives )

 ## Changelog
 ### v3.0.0